Find out how to get experience, and find and apply for jobs in the UK or when you return home.

 If you are on a three-year course, you can still apply for a placement.
 If successful, you can transfer to a four-year course and can now apply to change your visa from within the UK.
 Find out more about getting work experience.

 Try Student Circus.
 You can browse job listings for internships and placements.
 Register with your Sussex email.
+You can also access the Career Ignition Hub, an eLearning portal that contains step-by-step tutorials to help you launch your UK career.
+It features expert videos, quizzes, and worksheets, templates and resources.

 Tips for finding a job after your degree